arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 Download: [Prebuild firmware binaries](https://www.vdsar.net/firmware-downloads/)

-Control each individual LED of a NeoPixel LedRing (or ledstrip) by publishing a color 'green, red, yellow, etc' to a specific MQTT Topic per Led.
+Control each individual LED or all leds together of a NeoPixel LedRing (or ledstrip) by publishing a color 'green, red, yellow, etc' to a specific MQTT Topic per Led.

-You could use it to indicate the build status of a CI/CD build pipeline.
+You could use it to indicate the build status of one or multiple CI/CD build pipeline(s)

 Flash an updated firmware or change the configuration directly from your browser.